-On 8 October 2013, the BRSA introduced amendments to the Regulation on Bank Cards and Credit Cards that aim to limit the expansion of individual loans, especially credit card instalments.
-The rules: (a) include overdrafts on deposit accounts and loans on credit cards in the category of consumer loans for purposes of provisioning requirements, (b) set a limit of TL 1,000 for credit cards issued to consumers who apply for a credit card for the first time if their income cannot be determined by the bank and (c) require credit card issuers to monitor cardholders' income levels before each limit increase of the credit card.
+On 8 October 2013, the BRSA introduced amendments to the Regulation on Bank Cards and Credit Cards and other banking regulations that aim to limit the expansion of individual loans, especially credit card instalments.
+The rules: (a) include overdrafts on deposit accounts and loans on credit cards in the category of consumer loans for purposes of provisioning requirements, (b) set a limit to be determined by the BRSA for credit cards issued to consumers who apply for a credit card for the first time if their income cannot be determined by the bank and (c) require credit card issuers to monitor cardholders' income levels before each limit increase of the credit card.
 A bank should not increase the limit of the credit card if the aggregate card limit exceeds four times the consumer's monthly income.
-On 6 September 2016, the BRSA increased the credit limit from TL 1,000 to TL 1,300 on credit cards issued to first-time applicants if an applicant's income cannot be determined by the bank.
+On 9 July 2020, the BRSA increased the credit limit to 2,000 TL for credit cards issued to first-time applicants if an applicant's income cannot be determined by the bank.

 Before increasing the limit of a credit card, a bank is required to monitor the income level of the customer and it should not increase the credit card limit if the customer's aggregate credit card limit exceeds four times his or her monthly income.
 In addition, pursuant to the amendment published in the Official Gazette dated 28 March 2020 and numbered 31082, minimum payment ratios for credit cards will be determined by the BRSA at a rate between 20% and 40%.
-The amendment also entitles the BRSA to set a minimum limit of credit cards.
-Accordingly, with its decision dated 30 March 2020 and numbered 8975, the BRSA decided that the minimum payment ratio may not be lower than 20% of the credit card term debt.
-The decision numbered 8975 also provides that banks may not request any payments from cardholders, including minimum amount, and define non-payment periods until 31 December 2020 due to economic impacts of COVID-19 pandemic.
+The amendment also entitles the BRSA to set a minimum payment amount which must be paid by the cardholder for credit cards.
+Accordingly, with its decision dated 30 March 2020 and numbered 8975, the BRSA decided that the minimum payment limit may not be lower than 20% of the credit card term debt.
+The decisions numbered 8975 and 9312 also provide that banks are allowed to not request any payments from cardholders, including minimum payment amount, and define non-payment periods instead of cancelling the cardholder's credit card until 30 June 2021 due to economic impacts of COVID-19 pandemic.